Mission:

 Back To School Prep Camp

-This camp is designed for EABA athletes only.
+This EABA pre-season training camp is designed for EABA athletes only.
 It is held the week before school starts and is designed to get the athletes back in shape for their school teams.
-It is a rigorous camp, where certified fitness trainers come in and put the athlethes through cardio and strength training sessions (without weights).
+It is a rigorous camp, where certified fitness trainers come in and put the athletes through cardio and strength training sessions (without weights).
 The athletes will also be exposed to our amazing Elite Camps staff and run through the drills and skills they need to jump start their school year.
 Fees for this prep camp are extra.

-• Position-specfic focus
+• Position-specific focus

 • Triple threat breakdown